Data-Science-for-Planetary-science/rasterMiner/README.md

    4. Classification
    5. Prediction (yet to be developed)

+   The user manual for rasterMiner is available at  https://udayrage.github.io/rasterMiner/
 ## Ways to execute rasterMiner

    rasterMiner can be executed in any one of the following ways: